Mariner's astrolabe: Usage

 In order to use the astrolabe, the navigator would hold the instrument by the ring at the top.
 This caused the instrument to remain in a vertical plane.
 The navigator would then align the plane of the astrolabe to the direction of the object of interest.
 The alidade was aligned to point at the object and the altitude was read.

 If observing a dim object such as a star, the navigator would observe the object directly through the alidade.
 If observing the Sun, it was both safer and easier to allow the shadow of one of the alidade's vanes to be cast onto the opposite vane.

 It played a key part of the Age of Discovery, which Portugal initiated.
-Portuguese sailors trained British and other sailors – one of the most famous was the Italian-born Christopher Columbus – in how to use this instrument, which became the key to the maritime growth and conquest of the other European Colonial Empires.
+Portuguese sailors trained British and other sailors – one of the most famous was Christopher Columbus – in how to use this instrument, which became the key to the maritime growth and conquest of the other European Colonial Empires.